Choosing the Right Mailbox Post: Material Matters

 2. Deluxe cedar post design with attractive notching and a decorative curved brace beneath the mailbox

-3. Cedar post with an arm that doubles as a newspaper box, allowing the mailbox to be mounted upon the newspaper box.
+3. A cedar post includes an arm that doubles as a newspaper box, allowing you to mount the mailbox on top of the newspaper box.

 Get Help Choosing A Mailbox Post